Luos-io/Documentation/src/pages/luos-technology/node/luos.md

 ```
 Putting this code into a <span class="cust_tooltip">node<span class="cust_tooltiptext">{{node_def}}</span></span> makes it able to react to a Luos network.
 It's now ready to host your services.

-**As a developer you will always develop your functionalities into services and never into the `main()` program.**
+**As a developer, you will always develop your functionalities into services and never into the `main()` program.**

 > **Note:** The only information that should be put on the `main()` code are MCU setup parameters and services' run functions.

 ## Luos APIs

-In the main Luos embedded technology, we added the following tools, in order to integrate more capabilities and functionalities in your design.
+The main Luos embedded technology includes the following tools to integrate more capabilities and functionalities in your design:

 | Description | Function | Return |
 | :---: | :---: | :---: |